 This is an article I co-wrote with sports podiatrist and Correct Toes inventor Dr. Ray McClanahan.

 Here’s a common scenario some of you may find yourself in: It’s been a few months since you last pulled on your athletic shoes, and you’ve been wearing conventional shoes at work that meet the office dress code but are kind of constricting.
 There is a big annual walking or running event coming up in the not-too-distant future that you always participate in, or you’ve recently discovered a new event or a long hike that you’re just dying to try.
 But you’ve got a nagging foot problem and you’re wondering if you can begin your training.
+Or perhaps a new problem has cropped up seemingly out of nowhere.
 If this is the situation you find yourself in, this article is for you!

 When Can I Begin Training?

 The question at the heart of this discussion is: “When is it appropriate for me to begin training in earnest for a walking event or multi-day hike if I have a foot problem that is causing me pain or discomfort?”
-As fellow runners and walkers, we understand the urgency that comes with preparing for a big race or event, and we also understand how frustrating it is to wait out a foot problem before ramping up training volume and intensity (or even to miss an event due to a foot injury).
+As fellow runners and walkers, we understand the urgency that comes with preparing for a big race, event, or outing, and we also understand how frustrating it is to wait out a foot problem before ramping up training volume and intensity (or even to miss an event due to a foot problem or injury).
 We’ve been there, and we sympathize with your situation.
-But trying to train with an existing foot problem is not an appropriate course of action, as it usually ends up compounding your problem and leading to a more deeply entrenched foot issue.
+But trying to train with an existing foot problem is not an appropriate course of action, as it usually ends up compounding the problem and leading to a more deeply entrenched foot issue.

 Listen to Your Body